himanshu-tiwari/stoicPlan/README.md

 # stoicPlan
-A sample project planner app with real-time notifications, based on react, redux and firebase
+A sample project planner app with real-time notifications.
+A project based on react, redux and firebase